Hassop Hall: History

 The claim to the earldom was based upon the marriage of Francis Eyre (d.
 1804) to Mary Radclyffe, daughter of Charles Radclyffe, 5th Earl of Derwentwater, (3rd son of Edward Radclyffe, 2nd Earl of Derwentwater) and Charlotte Maria Livingstone, 3rd Countess of Newburgh.
 Although Mary's brother and his son had succeeded as 4th and 5th Earl of Newburgh, Mary's claim (and therefore that of Francis) ultimately proved subordinate to that of a daughter by an earlier marriage.

 In 1816–17 Francis Eyre built a Roman Catholic chapel, Church of All Saints, Hassop, next to the entrance lodge of the hall; the design, by Joseph Ireland, was based on that of Inigo Jones' St Paul's Covent Garden.
 The building was later transferred to the Diocese of Nottingham.
 From 1827 Eyre altered the house itself considerably, creating a substantial mansion with a south front of three storeys and seven bays alternately canted to full height, and a pedimented Tuscan order doorway.

 In 1833 Mary Dorothea Eyre, who married Charles Leslie, inherited the Hassop estate.
 In 1919 the Leslie family sold it to Sir Henry Stephenson.
-The Stephenson family sold the house and grounds in 1975 to Thomas Chapman, who converted it into an hotel.
+The Stephenson family sold the house and grounds in 1975 to Thomas Chapman, who converted it into a hotel.
 Thomas Chapman's sons, Richard and Tom, ran the hotel in later years.
 The hall was sold to care home owner John Hill and his wife Alex, and returned to private residential use in 2019.